 The Traffic Estimator also provides feedback that lets you know whether you have sufficient traffic for the test you designed to succeed.

-From the Experience Composer, click the Traffic icon.
+From the Visual Experience Composer, click the Traffic icon.

 The Traffic Estimator opens.
 You can click the Traffic icon again to hide the Traffic Estimator.